 Notice that if you hover over the configuration, you can click an icon shaped like an eye to see details about which settings this configuration changes.
 Collapsed sections contain settings that are unchanged from the standard configuration, whereas expanded sections indicate that this configuration makes changes to settings in this section.
 For "Crawl strategy - fastest", you can see that the "Crawl optimization" section is expanded because the "Crawl strategy" is set to "Fastest".
-If you select a custom scan configuration, only the raw JSON content will be shown.
+Note that if you select a custom scan configuration that was imported as a JSON file, only the raw JSON content will be shown.

 Creating custom scan configurations in Burp Suite Enterprise Edition

 Creating custom scan configurations enables you fine-tune Burp Scanner's behavior to suit a particular target site or different use cases.